jgerstmayr/EXUDYN/docs/RST/items/NodePoint.rst

   | acceleration coordinates vector of node

+\paragraphDetailed information:
+The node provides \ :math:`n_c=3`\  displacement coordinates.
+Equations of motion need to be provided by an according object (e.g., MassPoint, finite elements, ...).
+Usually, the nodal coordinates are provided in the global frame.
+However, the coordinate system is defined by the object (e.g. MassPoint uses global coordinates, but floating frame of reference objects use local frames).
+Note that for this very simple node, coordinates are identical to the nodal displacements, same for time derivatives.
+This is not the case, e.g. for nodes with orientation.

+\ **Example**\  for NodePoint: see ObjectMassPoint, Section :ref:`sec-item-objectmasspoint`\

-\ **This is only a small part of information on this item.
-For details see the Exudyn documentation** : `theDoc.pdf <https://github.com/jgerstmayr/EXUDYN/blob/master/docs/theDoc/theDoc.pdf>`_
+\ **The web version may not be complete.
+For details, always consider the Exudyn PDF documentation** : `theDoc.pdf <https://github.com/jgerstmayr/EXUDYN/blob/master/docs/theDoc/theDoc.pdf>`_